nikalexxx/parvis/README.md

 ### Debug mode

-Use `debug` function to enable debug mode
+Use `debug` function to enable debug mode.
+Debugging information will be output to the browser console when rendering components.

 ```js
 debug(true);
 ```

-After that, use prop `_debug` for component
+After that, use prop `_debug` for component.
+Also use the property `_debugChildren` to see debugging information about child components.

 ```tsx
 import { Component, render } from "parvis";